open-contracting-extensions/ocds_finance_extension/README.md

 In the European Union, this extension's fields correspond to [eForms BG-611 (Contract EU funds) and BG-61 (EU funds)](https://docs.ted.europa.eu/eforms/latest/reference/business-terms/).
 For correspondences to Tenders Electronic Daily (TED), see [OCDS for the European Union](https://standard.open-contracting.org/profiles/eu/latest/en/).

-## Codelists

-The `financingPartyType.csv` codelist is based on the list on [Page 57 of the World Bank PPP Disclosure Framework](https://thedocs.worldbank.org/en/doc/143671469558797229-0100022016/original/FrameworkPPPDisclosure071416.pdf#page=57).

 ## Examples

 ### Procurement process financing